 This sweet and sour chicken is full of crispy chicken, fresh pineapple and bell peppers, all tossed in a sweet and savory sauce.
 A classic Chinese food dish that tastes even better than the take out version.

-Sweet and sour chicken is a super popular dish, because that combination of crunchy chicken, sweet juicy pineapple and crisp peppers just cannot be beat.
-I make this dish at home at least once a month to get my Chinese food cravings satisfied, and my kids love it too.
-Serve it with fried rice or cucumber salad for a complete meal!
+Sweet and sour chicken is a super popular Chinese takeout dish.
+The combination of crunchy chicken, sweet juicy pineapple and crisp peppers just cannot be beat.
+I make this dish at home at least once a month to get my Chinese food cravings satisfied.
+Best of all, my kids love it too.
+Serve it with other Asian food recipes such as Szechuan beef, Hunan chicken, chicken lo mein, veggie fried rice or a cool Asian cucumber salad for a complete Asian inspired meal!

 A frying pan of sweet and sour chicken with crispy chicken, pineapple, bell peppers and onions.

 There are always those classic dishes that seem to live on through the years because they’re just that good.
-Sweet and sour chicken is one of those recipes for me and I had to share my version that’s just as good as any restaurant.
-An easy and pleasing dish for the entire family.
+Sweet and sour chicken is one of them, and I had to share my version that’s as good as a restaurant.
+This is an easy and pleasing dish for the entire family.

 Chicken pieces coated in egg and flour on a baking sheet.